juseg/alps/articles/erosion/response-referee1.md

 > low as 500 m.a.s.l (and even below) from 110 – 40 ka in the Seguinot et al.,
 > 2018 model?

-Yes.
-This primarily concerns the southern slope of the Alps where topography drops abruptedly from the highest peaks to deep valleys.
-It concerns only a few grid cells for a given time step and is certainly not a realistic model output.

-TODO: test cutting the hypsogram below a minimum number of grid cells.
+This is correct.
+It concerns only a small number of grid cells, primarily located on the southern slope of the Alps where topography drops abruptly from the highest peaks to deep valleys.
+This information was added to the plot by hatching the regions with fewer than a hundred ice-covered grid cells.
+This highlights that low-elevation values are not always representative, as can also be confirmed in the new subplot showing the distribution of cumulative erosion potential over 100 m elevation bins.
+The distribution of glacier cover per elevation band over time (from which the hundred-cell contour was extracted) will be included in a new version of the companion dataset.

 ## References not in the manuscript: